Jock Madden

 He previously played for the Wests Tigers in the NRL.

 Background

 Madden played his junior rugby league for the Scone Thoroughbreds.
-He is a great-nephew of Australian representative Don Adams.
+He is a great-nephew of Australian representative Don "Bandy" Adams.

 In 2018, Madden represented and Captained the Australian Schoolboys while attending All Saints College, Maitland.

 Career

 2021

 Madden made his debut in round 10 of the 2021 NRL season for the Wests Tigers against the Newcastle Knights.

 2022

 Madden played a total of 14 games for the Wests Tigers in the 2022 NRL season as the club claimed the Wooden Spoon for the first time.
 At the end of the season, he signed for Brisbane.

+2023

+Madden played five games for Brisbane in the 2023 NRL season but did not feature in the clubs finals campaign nor the 2023 NRL Grand Final loss against Penrith.

+2024

+In round 8 of the 2024 NRL season, Madden scored two tries for Brisbane in their 34-10 victory over the Wests Tigers.
+In round 11, Madden kicked the winning field goal for Brisbane in their narrow 13-12 victory over Manly.

+Madden was limited to only ten appearances for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

+2025

+On 25 July, Madden would depart the Broncos at the end of the season and the Tigers announced that Madden would return to the team after signing a two year deal with the team.